A format defines the conditions of an ad creative, such as its file size and dimensions.

 To create a new format, click the Create a format button.

-To edit a format, click the name of the format or the edit icon of the format you wish to edit.
+To edit a format, click the name of the format you wish to modify or use the edit icon .

-There are two ways of managing templates: either directly through the Admin UI, or via your own Git repository.
-When you use the Git repository (recommended for advanced users with many complex templates), the UI management is disabled and can only be used for read-only consultation of the active templates.
-The contents and features of templates do not differ for each approach.
+There are two ways of managing templates: either directly through the Admin UI or your own Git repository.
+UI management is not available when you use the Git repository (recommended for advanced users with many complex templates).
+It can only be used for read-only consultation of the existing templates.
+The content and features of templates do not differ for each approach.